KatarinaOldakowski/Human_Resources/README.md

-# Welcome to the Human_Resources - Data Analysis Projects Repository! 📈
+# Welcome to the Human_Resources - Data Analysis Project Repository! 📈

 This repository offers a comprehensive dataset, leverages data analysis techniques, and unveils valuable data insights.
 I aim to showcase my skills in data cleaning, exploration, visualization, and interpretation.
 The primary goal is to extract meaningful insights and conclusions from the provided datasets.